-Two basic steps are required for the process of DNA barcoding.
+Two elementary stages are required for the procedure of DNA barcoding.

-- 1. Make a barcode library of known species- A taxonomic expertise is required in selecting one or several individuals per species to serve as reference samples.
+- 1. Make a barcode library of known species- A taxonomic expertise is needed in selecting one or several individuals per species to serve as reference samples.
 First, DNA barcodes for texa already housed in museum collection and herbaria should be generated by all taxonomists in their monographs.
-A voucher is made, used as a permanent record to connect the DNA barcode with a particular species of plant, fungus or animal. - 2.
+A voucher is made, used as a permanent record to connect the DNA barcode with a specific species of plant, fungus or animal. - 2.
 Unknown sample' barcode sequence is matched against the barcode library for identification- Once the barcode library is generated.
-Then, unidentified sample's DNA barcode is compared to the known sample's barcode using some type of matching algorithm.
+Then, unidentified sample's DNA barcode is linked to the identified sample's barcode using some type of identical algorithm.
 A matching tool, Basic Local Alignment Search Tool is provided by Genbank that search the relation between a questioned sequence and a sequence library.